Licence classes

 You may be able to apply for an ACT licence if you’re already licensed in another state or territory.
 Find out more about mutual recognition.

-Note, you can start an online application and save it to return to later.
-Your application won’t be submitted until the documents are lodged and fee paid.
+Note: you can start an online application and save it to return to later.
+Your application won’t be submitted until the documents are lodged and the fee is paid.

 Timeframe

-The assessment of your application will take at least four weeks.
+For the prioritised applicants, the assessment of your application will take three weeks.

 If your application is incomplete, or we need more information or verification, the assessment will take more time.
 Requests for more information will be sent to you via email.